Kehat365/Hand_on_data_case/README.md

-More details are given in the notebook.
+More details and some visualizations are given in the notebook.